csswizardry/CSS-Guidelines/README.md

         font-size:$font-size / $base-font-size +rem;
     }

-We only use pixels for items whose dimensions were defined before the came into the site.
+I only use pixels for items whose dimensions were defined before the came into the site.
 This includes things like images and sprites whose dimensions are inherently set absolutely in pixels.

 ### Font sizing

-We define a series of classes akin to a grid system for sizing fonts.
+I define a series of classes akin to a grid system for sizing fonts.
 These classes can be used to style type in a double stranded heading hierarchy.
 For a full explanation of how this works please refer to my article [Pragmatic, practical font-sizing in CSS](http://csswizardry.com/2012/02/pragmatic-practical-font-sizing-in-css)